SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

 Next we generated RF models for distinguishing normal individuals from those with colonic adenomas.
 The optimal model using only the microbiota contained 53 OTUs and performed comparably to FIT, with AUCs of 0.671 and 0.639 respectively (Figure 1C, Fig S1C).
 When we combined the microbiota with FIT, the model significantly outperformed FIT alone (AUC=0.727, p=0.00054) using only 4 OTUs.
 These OTUs included OTU29, which was enriched in normal patients like in the normal vs cancer models.
 The three other OTUs were assocaiated with Lachnospiraceae (OTU14), Ruminococcaceae (OTU11), and unclassified member of Clostridiales (OTU10).
 Interestingly all four OTUs in the combined model were among the most abundant Clostridia in our samples.
 These data show that models based on the fecal microbiota can be used to discriminate healthy  individuals from those with adenomas or cancer.
 Such models can also compliment FIT to significantly improve test performance.

 **RF Model for Detecting Colonic Lesions**
 An ideal diagnostic model would be able to detect both adenomas and carcinomas, so we developed a single model that would differentiate normal individuals from those with any type of colonic lesion.
 The optimal model combining FIT and the microbiota used 21 OTUs and performed significantly better than FIT alone for detecting colonic lesions (p=3e-5), with an AUC of 0.817 compared to 0.749 for FIT.
 This difference was due in large part to improved detection of adenomas.
 When distinguishing normal from adenoma, the model had an AUC of 0.740, which was significantly higher than the AUC for FIT, 0.639 (p=3e-5).
-For comparing cancer and normal the model was not significantly better than FIT alone.
+When comparing cancer and normal the AUC of the model was not significantly higher than FIT alone.

-Of the 21 OTUs used in the model, 14 were members of the Clostridia, including 10 from the Lachnospiraceae family (OTUs 14, 44, 8, 88, 60, 22, 9, 13, 87, 31) and 2 from Ruminococcaceae (OTU29, OTU11).
+Of the 21 OTUs used in the model, 14 were members of the Clostridia, including 10 from the Lachnospiraceae family (OTUs 14, 44, 8, 88, 60, 22, 9, 13, 87, 31) and 2 from the Ruminococcaceae family (OTU29, OTU11).
 Three OTUs were associated with the genus *Bacteroides* (OTUs 3, 7, 2).
 The remaining OTUs were associated with *Porphyromonas* (OTU105), *Parabacteroides* (OTU49), *Streptococcus* (OTU20), and Enterobacteriaceae (OTU28).
 Interestingly the majority of OTUs used in the model were enriched in normal patients.

 **RF model Performance**
 We defined an optimal cutoff for the RF model based on Youden's J statistic (Youden, 1950).
 At this cutoff, the RF model had a sensitivity of 95.0(90.8-98.3) for cancers.
 The model's performance was not significantly different across cancer stages with sensitivities of 89.7, 97.1, 97.2, and 100 for stages I, II, III, and IV, respectively (Figure 3).
-The RF model had a specificity of 61.1(54.6-67.7) for all adenomas with no significant difference between advanced and nonadvanced adenomas.
+The RF model had a sensitivity of 61.1(54.6-67.7) for all adenomas with no significant difference between advanced and nonadvanced adenomas.

 Previous studies have identified differences in diagnostic test performance for certain demographic groups or for people taking certain medications (find citations).
 Therefore we tested whether the RF model performance differed for certain patient populations.
 The model performed significantly better for females than males (p=0.027).
 We suspected that the difference could be due to having more adenoma samples from males (n=118) than females (n=80).
 To correct for this we normalized samples such that male and female groups contained equal numbers of adenomas, cancers, and normal samples.
 We resampled 1000 times and tested for a significant difference in AUC between males and females.
 Of the 1000 iterations 46% of tests resulted in a p-value less than 0.05, making it unclear whether gender truly affects the performance of the model.
 Additionally, we found no difference in model performance according to age, BMI, NSAID usage, diabetes, smoking, or previous history of polyps.

-As a final metric of our model's performance we estimated the positive predictive value (PPV) and negative predictive value (NPV) of the RF model by extrapolating its performance on an average-risk population using previously published values for CRC prevalence (@heitman2009prevalence).
+As a final metric of our model's performance we estimated the positive predictive value (PPV) and negative predictive value (NPV) by extrapolating its performance on an average-risk population using previously published values for CRC prevalence (@heitman2009prevalence).
 Based on a prevalence of 0.3% for CRC, the model would have a relatively low PPV of 1.19%, but a high NPV of 99.98%.
 For advanced adenomas the model would have PPV of 13.83% and NPV of 97.17% assuming a prevalence of 5.7%.
 With a prevalence of 17.7% for nonadvanced adenomas, the PPV for the model would be 34.52% and the NPV would be 89.49%.

 **Comparing with FIT**
 Next we compared the performance of the RF model to using FIT alone.
-The AUC for the RF model was significantly higher than FIT for distinguishing adenoma from normal or all lesions from normal, but cancer from normal (Figure 2A).
+The AUC for the RF model was significantly higher than FIT for distinguishing adenoma from normal or all lesions from normal, but not cancer from normal (Figure 2A).
 Examination of the ROC curves for the two tests shows that the RF model does not outperform FIT until the specificity drops below approximately 0.9.
 Below a specificity of approximately 0.8 the sensitivity of the RF model greatly excedes that of FIT.

 At the defined cutoffs (0.602 for the RF model, 100ng/ml for FIT) The RF model detected 95.0% of cancers 61.1% of adenomas compared to 75.0% and 15.7% for FIT (Table 1, Figure 2A, Figure 2B).
 When adenomas and cancers were pooled together, the RF model 73.9% of lesions, while FIT only detected 38.1%.
 The RF model had significantly improved sensitivity for both advanced and non-advanced adenomas as well as stage I, II, and III cancers (Figure 3).
 The increased sensitivity of the RF model was accompanied by a decrease in specificity (76.2%) compared to FIT (97.1%).